WiseCleaner Think Tank

 Considering that we spend a major amount of our lifetime in front of screens these days and eyes are not a replaceable commodity, a discerning consumer must opt for technology that is soft on the eyes, while providing a rich visual experience.

-There seems to be a lot of confusion about differences between LED (Light Emitting Diode) and LCD (Liquid Crystal Display) monitors that needs clarification.
+There seems to be a lot of confusion about the differences between LED (Light Emitting Diode) and LCD (Liquid Crystal Display) monitors that need clarification.
 Here's a succinct analysis of the similarities and differences between the two models.

 Let me begin this comparison between LED and LCD monitors with an explanation of fundamental differences in their underlying design.